Tuesday, 17 November 2009

 A Nightmare on Elm Street (1984) - Horror Film Review

-Nightmare 1 is regarded by many as the best of the Elm Street films.
+A Nightmare on Elm Street is regarded by many as the best of the Elm Street films.
 A teenage girl and her friends are plagued by nightmares featuring a man in a stripy jumper, after they start dying off the girl realises its to do with their dreams, but no one really believes her.
-After her boyfriend is violently killed in his sleep (the boyfriend played by Johnny Depp in his debut role) the girl decides she cant avoid sleeping anymore and must confront Freddy to end his reign of terror.
+After her boyfriend is violently killed in his sleep (the boyfriend played by Johnny Depp in his debut role) the girl decides she can't avoid sleeping anymore and must confront Freddy to end his reign of terror.

-The film is still ace today as it was then.
+The film is still as ace today as it was then.
 The deaths are quite spectacular at times (Johnny Depp getting sucked into his bed followed by a torrent of blood gushing out of it up to the ceiling is one of my fave death scenes ever), and the girls increasing madness due to sleep deprivation is hypnotic to watch.
-Kruger's back story and motivation for the killings is interesting and original.
+Kruger's backstory and motivation for the killings are interesting and original.

 The film is not scary though, I remembered it as being so, but it wasn't.
 Also the bleak theme tune doesn't fit the style of film, and seems kind of out of place at times.
 Kinda a token thing in the series; the twist ending is abysmal and made the film end with a whimper.
 The film is a definite classic though!